fmatthew5876/stdcxx-bitops/proposal/draft.md

 The following terminology is used in the remainder of this document to describe the technical aspects of this proposal.

-* *set*: If we say that a bit has been "set", we mean that we will change it's value to 1.
+* *set*: If we say that a bit has been "set", we mean that we will change its value to 1.
 We can also say "set the bit to x", which has the obvious meaning of changing the value to 0 or 1, depending on the value of x.
-* *reset*: To reset a bit is to change it's value to 0.
+* *reset*: To reset a bit is to change its value to 0.
-* *flip*: To flip a bit is to invert it's value.
+* *flip*: To flip a bit is to invert its value.
 That is set the bit if it is currently 0 and likewise reset the bit if it is currently 1.
 * *test*: To test a bit is to return `true` if its value is 1, otherwise return `false`.
 * *subword*: A collection of contiguous bits of a given size.
 Some commonly found examples:
  * *nibble*: a subword of size 4